A lot of people struggle with the idea of stopping eating meat with a vegan diet, but I think stopping eating eggs is a little harder.

 Whisk and let it sit until it thickens to a similar texture of raw eggs (usually five minutes).

-It takes less time than flaxseed eggs, so it’s better if you’re short on time.It’s an excellent option for pancakes, cookies, and other baked goods.
+It takes less time than flaxseed eggs, so it’s better if you’re short on time.It’s an excellent option for pancakes (see also ‘Can Pancakes And Waffles Be Vegan?‘), cookies, and other baked goods.

-Applesauce is another choice to use as vegan eggs.
+Applesauce is another choice to use as vegan eggs (Sustainable body care choices).
 It’s a great choice if you are looking to add a little moisture to your recipes.